 Deploying the best IT solutions for collecting, storing, and analyzing data within a healthcare system or payer organization is a work in progress.
 There many technologies on the market, but the effective ones will be able to quickly integrate both structured and unstructured data from many sources to create a rich, searchable repository of patient and operational data.
 Reporting and sharing that data must be handled carefully, given concerns around data quality and privacy.
 Finally, integrating data insights into the workflow of physicians and healthcare executives must be seamless, Summit panels agreed.
 Despite the challenges, we are entering an age in which useful, everyday analytics will positively affect healthcare organizations and patients everywhere.

 Want to learn more about how data analytics and integration can disrupt healthcare for the better?
-Visit our website to download our from the 2016 emids Healthcare Summit.
+Download the charter from the 2016 emids Healthcare Summit.